qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 Such a raster layer must contain a band that represents elevation.
 To select the terrain raster:

 #.
-Click the Configure button on the top of the 3D canvas panel to
+Click the |3dconfigure| button at the top of the 3D canvas panel to
    open the :guilabel:`3D configuration` window
 #.
-Choosing the terrain raster layer in the :guilabel:`Elevation`
+Choose the terrain raster layer in the :guilabel:`Elevation`
    pull-down menu
 #.
 You are ready to go